fishblish/ReViA/README.md

 - Selection of variants that are located in regulatory regions and are biallelic.
 - Assignment of variant frequency in the population and filtering based on this value.
 This is done using ANNOVAR.
 - Performing a binomial test - selecting variants that are significantly more often (or rarely) present in the studied group than in the population.
 Benjamin-Hochberg correction is applied.
-- Selecting SNPs which are present inside motif and have atrong effect on it.
+- Selecting SNPs which are present inside motif and have strong effect on it.
 - Assignment of transcripts to promoters and intronic enhancers.
 - Assignment of transcripts to enhancers: the closest ones and those in chromatin contact.
 - Determination of correlation between enhancer activity (h3k27ac signal) and gene expression.